-GIIPS banks during the post-OMT period.
-The results indicate that banks' equity performance after the OMT program is poorly explained by their sovereign bond holdings (as in Krishnamurthy et al. (2018)), consistent with a broader impact of this program on all asset prices.
+We do not find any significant effect on bank profitability of holding short-term GIIPS sovereign bonds during the post-OMT period.
+In contrast, holding long-term bonds after the OMT program announcement is associated with bank equity returns of 6% on average.
+The results indicate that banks' equity performance after the OMT program is poorly explained by their sovereign bond holdings (as in Krishnamurthy et al., 2018), consistent with a broader impact of this program on all asset prices.